akshaybabloo/Car-ND/Project_2/README.md

 These images are not German traffic signs, but they are signs from USA, UK and NZ.

+Due to the difference in the shape, I had to crop and rescale the image to `(32, 32, 3)`

 #### Prediction

 The code for making predictions on my final model is located in the cell `93` of the Jupyter notebook.